MakeSchool-Tutorials/web-7-react-redux-tetris-app/P03-Next-Block/content.md

 ![initial-next-block](assets/initial-next-block.png)

 Doesn't look amazing right now, but we'll spruce it up in future chapters.
+For now, we've gotten some practice with **using functional programming methods like `map`!**

 # Now Commit